cooscoos/Hoive/README.md

 - play test

 ### Hoive base game
 - Spiral decoder is broken because always assumes hex (0,0) has something in it.
 Need to be able to support an empty hex (0,0).
-Add failing test for spiral decoder and fix.
+Make spiral_decoding_no_origin test pass
 - Spiders are bugged (hehe) and can move <3 distance It's because they can backtrack and leave the hive.
 Check hive connection at each step.
 Same for ladybird but with below.

 ### Client

-- fix saving board with debug
 - Write tests to probe local client's use of BoardActions and Req:: enums.

 ### Server